The Legal Design Lab is building this library of studies, reports, and articles that focus on access to justice research, innovation, and impact.

 What should an Access to Justice agenda be?

-Civil Justice For all: A Report and Recommendations from the Making Justice Accessible Initiatives
+Civil Justice For All: A Report and Recommendations from the Making Justice Accessible Initiatives

 American Academy of Arts & Sciences, Civil Justice for All: A Report and Recommendations from the Making Justice Accessible Initiative (2020), https://www.amacad.org/sites/default/files/publication/downloads/2020-Civil-Justice-for-All_0.pdf